rotemg38/web-chat-client/README.md

 With the following **features**:
+- Login to your user
+- Rate the application
 - Add new user to the app
 - Connect to your app account
 - Add new chat
 - Sending a message from 4 different types: text, image, video and audio
 - Enforce access restrictions
+- Logout your user

 ## Technologies
 - ReactJs